natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-29.md

 '''Air combat'''

 At the start of a match, take all the fuel you can and make sure your custom loadout has drop tank equipped in it.
 Equip air target belts, 4 R-60M's and 2 R-27ER/R or 2 R-27T (depending on what you prefer).
 Take off and start going into a flank position, your goal here is to pick off alone flying jets.
 The MiG-29 excels at solo fighting and performs the best when engaging single targets.
 Make sure to stick near the ground until you have found yourself a target.
 Once you got yourself a target, start engaging it and keep your speed up.
-If the target is high altitude or long distance, make use of your R-27 missiles to take care of it from a distance. when in close range make use of your R-60M, but beware of enemy targets that might join the fight.
+If the target is high altitude or long distance, make use of your R-27 missiles to take care of it from a distance.
+But when players decided to hunt down enemy jets with SARH missiles, the enemies will do the same and here comes a flaw to the electronics of the jet: the SPO-15 RWR; although claimed to be all-aspect, the system is in fact divided into 8 smaller sectors at the front-aspect while having only 2 sectors at the rear-aspect, this can be a major problem when multiple targets have a lock on MiG-29 - the pilots have to make a guess on where exactly the source comes from, especially when enemy jets is chasing MiG-29.
+This can be a major problem in SB battles with only cockpit view.
+When in close range make use of your R-60M, but beware of enemy targets that might join the fight.
 It should be noted to stay away from flock of enemies, the MiG-29 performs poor when under pressure from multiple targets and will become a easy elimination to the enemy.
 The suggested radar modes for basic users to use are: SRC PD and HMD PD (for close range).
 During close range dog fighting the MiG-29 can make use of both the radar and IRST to get a lead indicator when locked on target, which is extremely useful and makes eliminating by gun easier.
 Lastly: keep a eye on your fuel,  because this Jet consumes it so fast that in important dog fights you might run out of fuel mid-battle.

 '''Guide on R-27R/ER'''